melles1991/usecuewebsite/_posts/2017-07-19-why-you-should-upgrade-your-website-to-ssl.md

 <br>Google will rank websites with SSL higher then website without SSL.
 This is Googles way of promoting a safer internet.

 **3. Authenticity**
 <br>Give clients and extra reason to trust your company by having that green icon and the word 'Secure' before your domain name.
+In the near future [Google will shame you](https://blog.chromium.org/2017/04/next-steps-toward-more-connection.html), by showing 'Not Secure' on non-SSL pages in Chrome.

 ![](/uploads/versions/secure2---x----565-116x---.png)